palmmy61/palmmy61/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on frontend pj.
-- 🌱 I’m currently learning Html,Network
+- 🌱 I’m currently learning Html
 - 🤔 I’m looking for help with everythingT____T
 - 📫 How to reach me: Twitter-PAMIIPOKO_BAB
 - 😄 Pronouns: she/her